Turn evaporation into water resilience for AI.

 Less exposure to drought rules.

-Reduced exposure to drought restrictions and water-scarcity risk — the exposure specialty insurers assess and underwrite.
+Reduced exposure to drought restrictions and water-shortage risk, the exposure specialty insurers assess and underwrite.

 05 · Long-term supply resilience